StudentOrganisationForAerospaceResearch/GroundControl/README.md

 a backup from the rocket.
 Additionally, data from the rocket is plotted and analysed in real time as data is received.

+# Dependencies

+Python 3.X is required.

+The following python libraries are needed.
+These can be installed using the command line or terminal command 'pip install *library name*'
+-matplotlib
+-scipy
+-numpy
+-pyqt

+Spyder is the recommended IDE for development of this project.
+If you wish to download a more robust solution that encapsulates most of these libraries, try out the newest Anaconda distribution.

 # Our standard header

 Please use and maintain this header for all documents: